-KEEPING IN TOUCH

-Cros sswo rd No. 1 (Fo or amu nt only)

-1 2 3 4 5 6 ACROSS
+ACROSS

-10 8 1.
-A haggard pretender to the throne (4-2-5)
+- 1. A haggard pretender to the throne (4-2-5)

-9. Film award (5)
+- 9. Film award (5)

-12 13 10.
-Strings plucked (9)
+- 10. Strings plucked (9)

-14 11.
-Little drinks (4)
+- 11. Little drinks (4)

-- 16 12.
-Sense by touch (4)
+- 12. Sense by touch (4)

-- - 13.
-Make hot and dry (5)
+- 13. Make hot and dry (5)

-18 19 20 21 15.
-You're a sucker, with lots of arms (7)
+- 15. You're a sucker, with lots of arms (/)

-16. A trier (7)
+- 16. A trier (7)

-23 24 • 17.
-Frilly skirt (7)
+- 17. Frilly skirt (7)

-25 20.
-End call - or marriage !
+- 20. End call or marriage!
+(4-3)

-27 (4-3)

-And and a 00 011 1 (5)

 - 22. Old magistrate (5)

 - 23. His Holiness (4)

 - 24. Bird of prey on a string (4) 26.
 Little bits of electricity (9)

-- 27. Tearful bell-ringer (5) 28.
-I'm at the head of the queue (5-6)
+- 27. Tearful bell-ringer (5)

+- 28. I'm at the head of the queue (5-6)

 DOWN

 - 1. Top prize in lottery (7)

 - 2. Airport near Titchfield (4)

 - 3. To show injustice (7)

 - 4. Small antelope (7)

 - 5. Not at all impressive (10)

-- 6. The parlour-maid used to

-- carry it (3-4)
+- 6. The parlour-maid used to carry it (3-4)

 - 7. Not reassuring us at all really (4-9)

-8. Did dad find her in an oyster ?
+- 8. Did dad find her in an oyster ?
 (6-2-5)

 - 14. Take out of the envelope but who's it to ?
 (4-6)

-- 18. Me again, or you (7) 19.
-Take advantage by a heroic deed (7)
+- 18. Me again, or you (7)

+- 19. Take advantage by a heroic deed (7)

 - 20. Make a back fence (7)

 - 21. We all have one on something (7)

 - 25. People who arbitrate (4)

 (Answers - next issue)

 Contributions of Crosswords will be welcomed.

 Radar Systems Division's marketing staff were in Abu Dhabi, United Arab Emirates, recently at IDEX 93 (International Defence Exhibition 1993).
-Sales Executive Richard Potter said: "One of the important reasons for attending the Exhibition was to maintain contact with a potential customer.
+Sales Executive Richard Potter said: "One of the important reasons attending the Exhibition was to maintain contact with a potential customer.
 We hope this will lead to a sale for Seaspray 3000 radars this year.
 We have other leads to follow up having made a number of useful contacts.
-"IDEX 93 was well attended by UK companies and should establish itself as regular event in the Middle East exhibition calendar."
+"IDEX 93 was well attended by UK companies and should establish itself a regular event in the Middle East exhibition calendar."
 Richard was thankful that IDEX 93 took place during a Gulf winter.
 He said: "The temperature was only 30 degrees Centigrade.
 The last time we went to the Dubai Defence Exhibition it was hotter!"

 Prime Minister John Major presents Dr Vance Coffman (Exec.
-VP Lockbeed Corp'n) with the 5,000th F-16 HUD.
+VP Lockheed Corp'n) with the 5,000th F-16 HUD.
 "In what the Chairman had to say a few moments ago, there was one phrase which leapt out of his remarks to those of us who are concerned about the people of British industry and its manufacturing.
 'GEC (Marconi) Avionics has sold more Head Up Display Units than any other Company in the world'.
 I think that's a point worth savouring, worth contemplating."
 With the presentation HUD on the table - it was far too heavy to be ceremoniously lifted - John Major formally presented the unit to the Lockheed Corporation.
 Dr Vance Coffman then completed the speeches.
 Accepting the 5,000th Display, "with great pride", he underlined that the HUD is a symbol of the long and prosperous relationship between GMAv and the Lockheed Fort Worth Company.
 "The Lockheed Corporation", he said, "is particularly pleased with its relationship with GEC-Marconi Avionics, whose dedication and technical expertise have earned respect and appreciation."
-He concluded by thanking the Prime Minister for participating in the special event and helping Lockheed mark a milestone in its long tradition of mutually rewarding business relationships in the UK.
-Sir Geoffrey Pattie then presented the Prime Minister and Dr Coffman each with a commemorative crystal HUD to mark the occasion.
-Inpromptu News Conference Given On leaving the Conference Room John Major again met with Company employees who had been waiting patiently for a brief glimpse of the Premier.
-Here the Prime Minister also gave an impromptu news conference at which he again described GEC-Marconi Avionics as a
+He concluded by thanking the Prime Minister for participating in the special event and helping Lockheed mark a milestone in its long tradition of mutually rewarding business relationships in the Sir Geoffrey Pattie then presented the Prime Minister and Dr Coffman each with a commemorative crystal HUD to mark the occasion.
+Inpromptu News Conference Given On leaving the Conference

-Keith Reid (in Simulator cockpit) demonstrates advanced belicopter technology.
+Keith Reid (in Simulator cockpit) demonstrates world leader.
+To a BBC Radio advanced belicopter technology.
+Kent Reporter he said, "It is the best products that can be most effectively and